Energy Balance of a Bose Gas in Curved Spacetime: Generalized Gross-Pitaevskii Equation

-\textit{Generalized Gross-Pitaevskii Equation.} Here we show that the KG equation with the hat potential can be transformed into a relativistic GP equation.
-The nonrelativistic GP equation, which is a nonlinear version of Schr\"odinger's equation, has been of great interest in quantum mechanics and statistical mechanics since it accounts for correlations between quantum particles.
-An important application of this framework is the study of superfluidity and phase transitions. \citet{Bogolyubov:1947} first tried to model superfluidity as an imperfect BEC due to the weak repulsion between the bosons.
-It is worth noting that, in contrast to the standard GP equation for neutral particles in a spatially flat spacetime, charged bosons in a curved spacetime find interesting applications in the context of dark matter, boson stars and neutron stars with superfluid cores.
+Here we show that the KG equation with the hat potential~(\ref{eq:V}) can be transformed into a relativistic GP equation.
+The non-relativistic GP equation, which is a non-linear version of Schr\"odinger's equation, has been of great interest in quantum and statistical mechanics since it accounts for correlations between quantum particles.
+An important application of this framework is the study of superfluidity and phase transitions. \cite{Bogolyubov:1947} first tried to model superfluidity as an imperfect BEC due to the weak repulsion between the bosons.
+It is worth noting that, in contrast to the standard GP equation for neutral particles in a spatially flat space-time, charged bosons in a curved space-time find interesting applications in the context of dark matter, boson stars and neutron stars with superfluid cores.

 An important mathematical feature of the KG equation is that, in some circumstances, it admits non-dispersive solutions, as those relevant in scattering processes.
-The Derrick theorem states that no-regular, static, non-topological localized scalar field solutions are stable in a spatially flat space \citep{Derrick:1964}.
+The Derrick theorem states that non-regular, static, non-topological localized scalar field solutions are stable in a spatially flat space \cite{Derrick:1964}.
 This constraint is avoided by adopting a harmonic decomposition for the complex scalar field,

 where $\omega_0$ is a constant that can be either the mass or the frequency of massless particles.
-Although the field is non static, the spacetime remains static and then the KG equation admits soliton-like solutions \citep{Rosen:1966,Derrick:1964}.
-By plugging such field-redefinition into the KG equation~\eqref{eq:KG} we obtain
+Although the field is non-static, the space-time remains static and thus the KG equation admits soliton-like solutions \cite{Rosen:1966,Derrick:1964}.
+By plugging such field-redefinition into the KG equation~(\ref{eq:KG}) we obtain

 where $ n(t,\mathbf{x})\equiv|\Phi|^2 = |\Psi|^2$ is defined as the scalar field density and $\Box \, t = \nabla^\mu \nabla_\mu t$.\footnote{In order to define a slicing condition to calculate the lapse function $N$, a common approach uses harmonic coordinates, defined by asking for the wave operator to vanish: $\Box \, x^\alpha = 0$.
 In particular, for $\Box \, t = 0$ the \emph{harmonic slicing condition} on the lapse function is obtained.
-Here we do not assume any specific foliation condition.} Equation~\eqref{eq:GP} is the KG equation in terms of $\Psi$ and we name it the \textit{generalized GP equation} in curved spacetimes for the potential~\eqref{eq:V}.
+Here we do not assume any specific foliation condition.} Equation~\ref{eq:GP} is the KG equation in terms of $\Psi$ and we name it the \textit{generalized GP} equation in curved space-times for the potential~(\ref{eq:V}).